South Ayrshire Local Access Forum - Members

 on the NFU’s Environment and Land Use Committee.

-Labour Party Councillor for Kyle.
+Andy Campbell is the Scottish Labour Party Councillor for Kyle.

-an involvement in a number of charities.
+Authority.
 He is a keen walker and climber and has

 been the local representative for Scotways (Scottish Rights of Way and Access Society)